-To assist in safeguarding the countryside from encroachment - Weak to moderate

-Preserving the setting and special character of historic towns - Weak to moderate oStrong - The land parcel contains the characteristics of countryside, has no or very little urbanising development, and is open.
+To assist in safeguarding the countryside from encroachment - Weak to moderate Preserving the setting and special character of historic towns - Weak to moderate

 However, it is believed the Simister and Bowlee site has been assessed incorrectly as all these contributions should be strong or strong to moderate.

 The definitions below have been taken from the GM Green Belt Assessment document:

--To assist in safeguarding the countryside from encroachment

-oModerate - The land parcel contains the characteristics of countryside, has limited urbanising development, and is relatively open.
+?
+To assist in safeguarding the countryside from encroachment o Strong - The land parcel contains the characteristics of countryside, has no or very little urbanising development, and is open.

--Preserving the setting and special character of historic towns oStrong - The parcel plays a major role in the setting and or special character of historic towns in terms of its physical extent and degree of visibility and/or its significant contribution to special character.
+o Moderate - The land parcel contains the characteristics of countryside, has limited urbanising development, and is relatively open. ?
+Preserving the setting and special character of historic towns o Strong - The parcel plays a major role in the setting and or special character of historic towns in terms of its physical extent and degree of visibility and/or its significant contribution to special character.

-oModerate - The parcel plays a moderate role in the setting of historic towns in terms of its physical extent and degree of visibility and/or its contribution to special character.
+o Moderate - The parcel plays a moderate role in the setting of historic towns in terms of its physical extent and degree of visibility and/or its contribution to special character.

-Several character areas are included in this allocation, such as National Character Area (54), Manchester Pennine Fringe, Simister, Slattocks and

-Heald Green, as well as Fringe Settled Valley Pasture and Settled Farmlands.
+Several character areas are included in this allocation, such as National Character Area (54), Manchester Pennine Fringe, Simister, Slattocks and Heald Green, as well as Fringe Settled Valley Pasture and Settled Farmlands.
 At paragraph 18.3, the Topic Paper describes the character of the area, including undulating pasture and rough grassland, mature trees, hedgerows, woodland blocks, and scattered farmsteads etc. These would all be destroyed if the development of this allocation were to proceed.

-The site can be seen from a number of longer vantage points, as well as in the immediate neighbourhood.
+The site can be seen from a number of longer vantage points, as well as in the immediate neighborhood.
 However, due to the scale, form, and nature of the proposed development, visual amenity will be adversely affected.
 The landscape mitigation proposals will not address these fundamental concerns.

 There are numerous key habitats on the site, including wetlands, woodland, grassland, etc., which will all be damaged and could be lost as a result of this scheme.
 Additionally, the scheme will negatively impact protected species, including great crested newts, as well as wider ecological networks, which have not been adequately considered in the plan.
-There is no consensus that biodiversity net gain can be achieved at this site, given the extent of loss of existing vegetation and green space.
+There is no consensus that biodiversity net gain can be achieved at this site, given the extent of loss of existing vegetation and greenspace.

 According to the Topic Paper at paragraph 191.0, there will be an attempt to achieve a net gain, but there is no guarantee that it will be delivered.
-This is contrary to current national planning policy, which could jeopardise the allocation.
+This is contrary to current national planning policy, which could jeopardize the allocation.
 In addition to the impact of the development itself, the proximity of the site area to major highways also raises concerns about air and noise pollution.